Mount Shasta Ski Park is a ski area located in the state of California in USA. The resort is in the town of Mount Shasta, CA.

 Mount Shasta Ski Park Location

 Mount Shasta Ski Park is located in the state of California, USA.
-This ski area is nearby the town of Mount Shasta, CA.
+This ski area is nearest the town of Mount Shasta, CA.

 Mount Shasta, CA 96067 USA